justinethier/husk-scheme/docs/Continuations.markdown

 # Continuations

-Husk was written based on the code from Write a Scheme in 48 hours (TODO: link to article).
-Although that book is a great starting point, there are several fundamental features that are not included in their interpreter, such as continuations.
-To add support to husk, I had to learn what continuations are and how to fit them into the husk code base.
-This article explains how husk's implementation works by walking through the current code.
-Nothing covered below is a particularly difficult concept; the trouble - at least for me during development - was getting the "big picture" of how it all fits together.
+The original husk code was based on the code from the tutorial [Write Yourself a Scheme in 48 Hours](http://en.wikibooks.org/wiki/Write_Yourself_a_Scheme_in_48_Hours) by Jonathan Tang.
+Although that book is a great starting point for writing a Scheme, there are several fundamental features that are not included in their interpreter, such as continuations.
+This article provides a brief overview of Scheme continuations and walks through the husk code to show how we have implemented them.

+TODO:
+This article will be most helpful for anyone (beginner, intermediate) (with some scheme experience??) that would like to learn about continuations ... ?

+previous experience assumed - previous programming experience, some functional programming experience (or willingness to google if you come across a term you do not recognize), at least a skim of the john tang article

+Nothing covered below is a particularly difficult concept

+; the trouble - at least for me during development - was getting the "big picture" of how it all fits together.

 (TODO: Perhaps this article can be of some help to you as well!)

 ## Introduction
 Scheme is a minimalistic language that does not include many common control constructs such as return, try/catch, or even goto.
-Instead Scheme provides continuations - a powerful, general-purpose construct which may be used to build any number of more specific control structures.
+Instead Scheme provides continuations - a powerful, general-purpose construct which may be used to build more specific control structures.
 The [R<sup>5</sup>RS specification](http://www.schemers.org/Documents/Standards/R5RS/HTML/r5rs-Z-H-9.html#%_sec_6.4) gives the following summary:

 >Whenever a Scheme expression is evaluated there is a continuation wanting the result of the expression.
 The continuation represents an entire (default) future for the computation.
 If the expression is evaluated at top level, for example, then the continuation might take the result, print it on the screen, prompt for the next input, evaluate it, and so on forever.
 Most of the time the continuation includes actions specified by user code, as in a continuation that will take the result, multiply it by the value stored in a local variable, add seven, and give the answer to the top level continuation to be printed.
 Normally these ubiquitous continuations are hidden behind the scenes and programmers do not think much about them.
 On rare occasions, however, a programmer may need to deal with continuations explicitly.
 Call-with-current-continuation allows Scheme programmers to do that by creating a procedure that acts just like the current continuation.